Kaiyuan888/Machine-Learning-for-Computer-Vision/README.md

 ### Algorithm:
 The model consists Gan and residual block. discriminator of the Gan is trained first to check whether the generated image is real enough.

+Downscale High resolution image to get training data

+Upsample the low resolution using generator

+The descrimator check the result and give the loss to train the generator

 <img src="results/截屏2020-07-01 下午2.39.37.png" width = "500">

 ### Result: